Ramona's Cuisine

 Serving suggestions

-As I was saying these make a gorgeous side to any steak, roast or fried meat, but they can be fab with a deep like a houmous or any yoghurt deep.
-I personally like to drown them in garlic sauce poured over just before having them on my plate.
-I really love having raw garlic.
-I deal with the breath issue after, haha.
+With garlic: As I was saying these make a gorgeous side to any steak, roast or fried meat, but they can be fab with a deep like a houmous or any yoghurt deep.
+I personally like to drown them in garlic sauce poured just before having them on my plate as a raw garlic lover and yes, I'll have to deal with the breath issue after, haha.

-I could not skip certain pleasures in life and this is definitely one of them, garlic with potato, what a combo!!
+I certainly cannot skip certain pleasures in life and this is definitely one of them, garlic with potato, what a combo!!
 Add some polenta to these and omg!

 If you do not like raw garlic, it is not an issue, use garlic butter or garlic-infused olive oil.